 You can minimize serious health concerns in the German Pinscher by purchasing him from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 The assertive German Pinscher needs a consistent owner who will dedicate time to his training.
-The intelligent breed tends to pick up on basic obedience quickly when positive reinforcement methods are used.
+This intelligent breed tends to pick up on basic obedience quickly when positive reinforcement methods are used.
 Set—and enforce—boundaries from puppyhood to prevent the manipulative Pinscher from walking all over you.
-Basic obedience and socialization should be a priority for training this strong-willed breed.
+Basic obedience and socialization should be priorities for training this strong-willed breed.

 The more energy a German Pinscher can burn, the better.
 Activities that put the breed's athleticism to the test are a good match.
 Agility, advanced tricks, rally obedience, and other canine sports are fantastic ways to help the German Pinscher get the exercise he needs.